replayio/docs/src/app/test-runners/_archive/features/test-suite-dashboard.md

 This information can help you make critical triage decisions and offer insights for debugging.
 For example:

 - A test failure triggered by a release may be user-impacting
-- A failure on a work-in-progress branch may be deprioritized
+- A failure on a work-in-progress branch may be de-prioritized
 - If there is a subsequent passing run for the same branch, the failure may have been resolved
 - If all tests failed, it may point to an issue in the environment or with the test runner
 - The commit message may give context, like “trying something, may break”